kangwonlee/eng-math-2/README.md

 **Acknowledgments:**

 * Dennis G. Zill for his excellent textbook, "Advanced Engineering Mathematics."
-* The developers of Jupyter Notebook and Google Colab for providing these valuable tools.
+* The developers of Jupyter Notebook, Google Colab and scientific python for providing these valuable tools.